Koha-Community/kohadocs/source/patrons.rst

    -  The fine will be removed from outstanding fines, and displayed as written off.

--  Writeoff All fines
+-  Writeoff all fines

-   -  Click the "Writeoff All" button
+   -  Click the "Writeoff all" button

    -  All fines will be removed from outstanding fines, and displayed as written off.